 Risk factors for rickets include:

 - Poverty - rickets is more likely to occur among children who are poor because access to adequate nutrition may be limited.

-- Sunlight - children who do not get enough sunlight are more dependent on excellent nutrition to make sure they are getting enough vitamin D.
+- Sunlight - children who do not get enough sunlight are more dependent on good nutrition to make sure they are getting enough vitamin D.